12 SEO Myths That Don't Hold Today

 4) You will get a penalty for duplicate content.

-There is no such thing, and there never has been such a thing as an explicit duplicate content penalty.
-However, Google does have a duplicate content filter which means that if the bots find more than one item of content that is the same, Google will not rank both for the same query.
+There is no such thing, and there has never been such a thing as an explicit duplicate content penalty.
+However, Google has a duplicate content filter, meaning that if the bots find more than one item of content that is the same, Google will not rank both for the same query.

 5) Social media postings get you better rankings.

-Well done social media gets you in front of more eyeballs.
+Well-executed social media marketing gets you in front of more eyeballs.
 This exposure can yield links and citations.
 It's the links and citations that can get you better rankings.
-It doesn't mean the social media postings are inherently helpful in getting you a higher rank.
+It doesn't mean that social media postings are inherently helpful in getting you a higher rank.
+However, showing a solid presence on social media is an attribute Google is aware of.

-6) You can increase organic ranking by using paid ads.
+6) You can increase organic rankings by using paid ads.

 7) Quantity of links beats more content for SEO impact.